-In addition to her litigation practice, Elizabeth counsels employers on a broad range of employment issues, including hiring, discipline, terminations, policies and procedures, drug and alcohol testing, anti-discrimination and anti-harassment, employment contracts, and the training of management, supervisors and employees on legal issues affecting the workplace.
+In addition to her litigation practice, Elizabeth counsels employers on a broad range of issues, including hiring, discipline, terminations, policies and procedures, drug and alcohol testing, anti-discrimination and anti-harassment, employment contracts, ADA Title III disability access and service animal issues, and the training of management, supervisors and employees on legal issues affecting the workplace.

 Elizabeth’s achievements have earned her inclusion in Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.